rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

        sudo apt install -y curl
        curl -s https://raw.githubusercontent.com/rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/master/cloud-init.yaml -o cloud-init.yaml

 8. Open the file in an editor to change configurations specified between lines 4 and 36.
-The default values that have been provided will work, but changing the value for **WEBPASSWORD** from `pAs5word` to another alphanumeric string is recommended.
-Setting **TOKEN** with an [Ubuntu Pro token](https://ubuntu.com/pro/dashboard) is strongly recommended, so [Livepatch](https://ubuntu.com/security/livepatch) can be enabled.
+The default values that have been provided will work, but changing the value for `WEBPASSWORD` from `pAs5word` to another alphanumeric string is recommended.
+Setting `TOKEN` with an [Ubuntu Pro token](https://ubuntu.com/pro/dashboard) is strongly recommended, and results in [Livepatch](https://ubuntu.com/security/livepatch) being successfully enabled.

     ```markdown
     # SET OUR VARIABLES